How to Plan a Cruise Vacation With These 9 Essential Steps

 Step Five: Select a Cruise Ship

-When selecting a cruise ship, consider how it ties in with your preferred itinerary and dates.
+When selecting a cruise ship, consider how it relates to your preferred itinerary and dates.
 If a specific route has already caught your interest, the choice of ship might naturally follow, as some ships are designated for certain itineraries.
 Alternatively, if you’re drawn to a particular ship, search for itineraries that match your dates.

-We typically prioritize itinerary, then the ship.
+We typically prioritize the itinerary over the ship.
 However, several factors are crucial when selecting a ship:

 Research and find a ship that aligns with what you expect from a cruise, keeping in mind that ships within the same cruise line class often offer similar experiences but distinct features.